Stockworker

 Dimensions

-The university farm animal hospital (Galloway Building) has approximately 12 cow/calves, 14 sheep, 5 chickens and 3 pigs at any one time and admits on average 150 new cases a year.
+The university farm animal hospital (Galloway Building) has approximately on average 12 cow/calves, 14 sheep/goats, 6 chickens and 2 pigs at any one time and admits on average 150 new cases a year.
 There are five academic years of veterinary students, and each year has approximately 140 veterinary students.

 Terms and Conditions